cogpy/lexicog/AD_PARAGRAPH_COVERAGE_REPORT.md

 - AD 10.6.2 - Member's Duty Not to Exceed Powers
 - AD 10.6.3 - Member's Duty to Avoid Conflicts of Interest
 - AD 10.7 - Member Liability for Breach of Fiduciary Duty
-- AD 10.7.1.2 - Liability for Economic Benefit Derived
+- AD 10.7.1.2 - Economic Benefit Derived by Member
-- AD 10.7.1.4 - Liability for Loss Suffered by Corporation
 - AD 10.8 - Disqualification for Misconduct Under Section 47
-- AD 10.8.1 - Declaration of Delinquency as Alternative Relief
 - AD 10.9 - Mandatory Disqualification Under Section 162(5)
 - AD 10.9.2 - Intentional or Grossly Negligent Harm
 - AD 10.9.3 - Manner of Acting - Gross Negligence or Misconduct